Alabama ends court fight over Planned Parenthood funding

 Planned Parenthood, which denied any illegal payments, has faced similar challenges from several Republican governors.
 The organization filed a lawsuit in Texas last week, and federal judges have blocked attempts to stop Medicaid funding in Louisiana, Arkansas and Utah.

-In a statement, Alabama’s Bentley said Planned Parenthood revised its reimbursement policy following the video uproar.
+In a statement, Bentley said the organization revised its reimbursement policy following the video uproar.

 “The national pressure from Alabama and other states led Planned Parenthood to change its practices,” Bentley said in a statement, accusing the organization of previously engaging in “despicable and inhumane practice.”